aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 }
 ```

-Now we can wrap our components in the provider.
+Now we can wrap our components in the provider, and pass the data to it.

 ```tsx
 // app/layout.tsx